adoptingbitcoin/capetown-2024/content/sponsors/tether.md

 caption: Driving the Future of Money
 ---

-Tether tokens are the most widely adopted stablecoins, having pioneered the concept in the digital token space.
-A disruptor to the conventional financial system and a trailblazer in the digital use of traditional currencies, Tether tokens support and empower growing ventures and innovation throughout the blockchain space.
-Tether tokens exist as a digital token built on multiple blockchains.
+Tether was founded by a group of Bitcoin enthusiasts and early adopters, passionate about facilitating the use of fiat currencies in a digital manner.
+In 2014, the company launched Tether.to, a blockchain-enabled platform aimed at disrupting the conventional financial system with a more modern approach to money.
+Our flagship product, USDt, is the world's largest stablecoin, embodying trust and reliability in the digital finance realm.
+Additionally, Tether entered the Bitcoin mining industry with investments in green energy production and mining in Uruguay, Paraguay, and El Salvador.